rafaelribeiro1510/ASCIIValley/docs/README.md

 #### **Implementation**
-By creating a class [ItemVisitor](../src/main/java/com/g64/model/entities/visitors/ItemVisitor.java) with functions [allowUsage(Item item)](../src/main/java/com/g64/model/entities/visitors/ItemVisitor.java) overriden to accept all possible "interactable" items.
+By creating a class [ItemVisitor](../src/main/java/com/g64/model/entities/visitors/ItemVisitor.java) with functions [allowUsage(Item item)](../src/main/java/com/g64/model/entities/visitors/ItemVisitor.java) overridden to accept all possible "interactable" items.
 Alongside these, all items also implement an [accept(ItemVisitor itemVisitor)](../src/main/java/com/g64/model/items/tools/Hoe.java) method, which consists of calling the visitor's method corresponding to itself.
 The process of getting the map objects from the position that was interacted with, deciding which objects to evaluate and effectively cause changes to these are all handled by the visitor.